 Middlewich Primary School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).

-Staff will ensure the Middlewich Primary School designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.
+Staff will ensure Middlewich Primary School designated devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.

 Online safety:

 On school equipment we ensure that appropriate filters and appropriate monitoring systems are in place.